-Referenced in: 1 Timothy 1:9; 1 Timothy 1:10; 1 Timothy 1:19; 1 Timothy 2:6; 1 Timothy 4:8; 1 Timothy 4:15; 1 Timothy 5:8; 1 Timothy 5:10; 1 Timothy 5:20; 1 Timothy 6:13; 1 Timothy 6:17 Oath Formulas An oath is a solemn promise that someone makes to another person to do something or to solemnly testify that something is true that includes a punishment if the person does not do it.
+Referenced in: 1 Timothy 1:9; 1 Timothy 1:10; 1 Timothy 1:19; 1 Timothy 2:6; 1 Timothy 4:8; 1 Timothy 4:15; 1 Timothy 5:8; 1 Timothy 5:10; 1 Timothy 5:20; 1 Timothy 6:13; 1 Timothy 6:17 Oath Formulas An oath is a solemn promise that someone makes to another person to do something or to solemnly testify that something is true.
+The oath includes the idea that a bad thing will happen if the person making the oath does not do the thing promised or if what the person says is not true.
 This page answers the question: How do I translate oath formulas into my language?
-Description As a guarantee that the person taking the oath will do what he promises, the person calls on God to punish him severely if he does not do the thing promised, or if what he testifies to is not true.
-Sometimes the person will name a deity different than God as punisher or will name something that the person holds sacred.
-In the case of a sacred object, the idea is that the person is willing to let that object be desecrated if he does not fulfill his oath.
-So an oath has four parts, some of which are often left implied: 1.
+Description There are two types of oath in the Bible.
+We can call the first type a "Promise" oath, and the second type a "Truth" oath.
+Promise Oath In this type of oath, the person saying it is promising to do something.
+As a guarantee that the person taking the oath will do what he promises, the person calls on God to witness the oath and to punish him severely if he does not do the thing promised.
+A complete Promise oath has four parts, but some of them are often left unspoken and only implied: 1.
 Calling on God to witness the oath and judge the person making it 2.
 Making the promise (may be implied as the opposite of the violation) 3.
 Telling what would be a violation of the oath (may be implied as the opposite of the promise) 4.
-Saying what punishment God would do if the person violates the oath Reasons This Is a Translation Issue:
+Saying what punishment God would do if the person violates the oath (often implied) Truth Oath In this type of oath, the person saying it is affirming that what he is saying is true, and he guarantees that it is true by naming the life of God.
+Sometimes the person will not name God directly but will instead name something holy that is associated with God, such as the temple.
+In some situations, a person might name a revered person, such as a king.
+The implication is that if the person's statement proves to be false, that person will lose any relationship to God or to the revered person.
+These oaths have three parts, but the third part is implied and not stated: 1.
+Naming something holy, usually the life of God or of someone who is revered.
+2. Making the statement.
+3. Implied: The speaker and hearers of the oath understand that the speaker forfeits his relationship to God or to the revered person if his statement is false.
+Reasons This Is a Translation Issue: